aviwidgerson8/aviwidgerson8.github.io/posts/Web Posts/Web - Notes/Learning Notes/Current Affairs/Daily News/Hindu/2020/December 2020.md

 - [ ] What is Bureau of Energy Efficiency (BEE) ?
 What are its functions ?
 Who is its authroity ?
 - [ ] How correlated are WPI & CPI ?
 - [ ] What does the relation Comprehensive Strategic Partnership mean ?
 What are different levels of relations b/w two countries ?
-- [ ]  #data : private hospitals account for 63% of all PM-JAY claims & 75% of total claim value
 - [ ] What are out of pocket expenditure vs state expenditure on health in India ?
 - [ ] What is necessity of a Development Finance Institution in the current economy setup ?
 What benefit it would be ?